 Google Perks Price (15% Discount)From : $5,204.61

 Welcome to Tanzania!
 On arrival at the Kilimanjaro International Airport, you will proceed through customs and immigration (Visa on Arrival Fee: $100 USD per person - payable in US dollars - Cash).
-After clearing customs, you will be met in the arrivals hall by a local representative holding a sign with your name on it.
-They will transfer you directly to your accommodations in Arusha, a journey of approximately 1 hour.
+After clearing customs, you will be met in the arrivals hall by a local representative who will be holding a sign with your name on it.
+They will transfer you directly to your accommodations in Arusha, which will be about a one hour drive.

 This evening, you will meet with your expert guide for an exciting pre-safari briefing!